firsttris/mfrc522-rpi/README.md

 (not tested)
 Authenticate on block 7 with key from block 7, write new key to block.

-## Buzzer

-It's possible to get buzzer notifications (Optional feature) when the module reads a chip, simply connect a piezo speaker (active one) with the BROWN cable to PIN 18 and the black to any ground on the GPIO's (see wiring)

 ## Documentation

 Manufacturer documentation of MFRC522